wordpress-mobile/test-cases/test-cases/gutenberg/unsupported-block-editing.md

 1. Create a site on https://jurassic.ninja/
 2. Connect the Jetpack plugin (it comes pre-installed) to a WP.com account
+3. Visit https://wordpress.com/settings/security , choose new site and enable "WordPress.com log in"
-3. By default, Gutenberg is the default editor so no action required there
+4. By default, Gutenberg is the default editor so no action required there

 ### Editing unsupported blocks is enabled on self-hosted sites accessed via Jetpack